ACD:

 RINGBACK:

-this feature is useful when a calling party has failed to provide all necessary
+circuit; this feature is useful when a calling party has failed to

-information to the answering point before hanging up.
+provide all necessary information to the answering point before

 - S -